hardliner66/script-format/README.md

 - `NL` is a constant holding the newline character (`\r`).
 - `IND` is a constant holding the indentation string (Default: four spaces).

-Theres also functions with the same name that take a number and return the value that amount of time.
+There are also functions with the same name that take a number and return the value that amount of time.
 So if you want to indent something by 3 levels, you can just write `IND(3)`.

 If your indentation is different than four spaces, you can set the string for a single indentation level with the